-Natural Assets - The Urban Forest Strategy seeks to preserve, protect and strengthen Vancouver's urban forest and tree canopy.
-The Protection of Trees By-law aims to maintain a healthy urban forest by requiring permission be sought to remove trees that meet certain conditions.
-The intent is to retain and protect as many healthy, viable trees as possible, while still meeting the challenges of development.
-This is in keeping with City goals to achieve resilient and healthy natural systems in our urban areas.
+Natural Assets - The Urban Forest Strategy seeks to protect and strengthen Vancouver's urban forest and tree canopy.
+The Protection of Trees By-law requires permission to remove trees that meet certain conditions to protect as many healthy, viable trees while still meeting the challenges of development and housing priorities.